Select your college above or begin researching district library resources below.

 2. Gateway Community College Library

-1. Tonto National Forest-the majority of seeds have been collected under permit from the Tonto National Forest, including sites in the Superstitions, Mazatzals, and Cave Creek/Seven Springs areas.
+1. Tonto National Forest-the majority of our seeds are wild collected under permit from Tonto National Forest at great time and effort, including sites in the Superstitions, Mazatzals, and Cave Creek/Seven Springs areas.
+The seeds we obtain are precious.
+If you take them please sow them.

-5. Donations-The seed library has obtained native plant seed donations from local gardeners.
+5. Donations-we also accept donations from local gardeners.
 Interested in donating?
 Contact us!

 Maricopa Community Colleges acknowledge the land our colleges are situated on today as the traditional land and home of the O'odham, Piipaash, Yavapai, and Yaqui peoples.
 There are 22 federally recognized tribes in Arizona and 574 across the United States.
 We acknowledge the painful history of genocide and forced removal from this territory, and we honor and respect the many diverse Indigenous peoples still connected to this land on which we gather.
 Without them, we would not have access to our education or the land we live, work, learn and commune on.
 We take this opportunity to thank the original caretakers of this land.
 We offer our respect to their Elders and to all Indigenous people of the past, present and future.